NZ Wings June 9, 1942

 The cause of the crash was never determined.
 When taking off from a bright flare-path-lit runway and with landing lights on during a moonless night, as soon as the aircraft left the runway and turned out its landing lights, the pilots would have been subjected to a short period of visual distortion.
 It is possible that this is what happened as at the critical moment he would have been unable to check his altimeter, with the result that the aircraft lost altitude and crashed into the rising ground, or engine failure.

-Postwar, the remains of the crew were transported to Hawaii and the United States for permenant burial.
+Postwar, the remains of the crew were transported to Hawaii and the United States for permanent burial.
+Githerd's burial is unknown, possibly in France.

 Three of the crew are buried at National Memorial Cemetery of the Pacific (Punchbowl).
 Brunson at Plot B Row 0 Grave 958.
 Clanton Plot O Row 0 Grave 15 and Childers at Plot B Row 1 Grave 271.
 The others are presumed buried in private cemeteries.